 For additional contacts, click here.

-The Training Support Service can offer support to medical students and medical trainees in a training post within the East Midlands region.
+The Training Support Service can offer support to medical students, medical, pubic health and dental trainees in a training post within the East Midlands region.

 The Training Support Service has three key roles in supporting trainees: